EENI Global Business School

 When a government wishes to restrain the quantity of products to be imported, it implements this type of non-tariff technical measures of control and / or prohibitions.
 These measures are usually implemented through the import licenses (not-automatic), quotas or prohibitions.

-The World Trade Organization (GATT, WTO Agreement on Safeguards) prohibits, except in exceptional cases, this type of non-tariff measures.
+The WTO (GATT, WTO Agreement on Safeguards) prohibits, except in exceptional cases, this type of non-tariff measures.

 The granting of an import license is not automatic, it may be discretionary or through a requirement by which certain criteria are met.